Ick (2024) review – A cringe-inducing trip to the 2000s

 Ick follows once promising high school quarterback turned science teacher, Hank (Brandon Routh).
 After Hank reconnects with an old high school flame, he becomes convinced that one of his students is actually his daughter.
 His sudden paternal feelings are turned up to 11 when the town finds itself in the midst of an alien invasion.
 Pushing Hank into the role of protective dad.

 Ick plays out, at least initially, like a high school teen comedy.
 We are introduced to Hank and we learn that he is your standard popular teen Chad.
 He’s quarterback of the high school team, he owns a Toyota Celica GTS (Very cool at the time.
 Well, it looked fast, at least), and he is dating a cheerleader.
-A horrible accident ends his career prematurely and so he is forced to adapt to everyday life.
-As the flashback to the 2000s stuff evaporates, the movie transforms into more of a basic sci-fi horror.

 That’s where the problems start.
 This is a movie that is completely unwilling to give up its nostalgic bent.
 It really leans into it in the first 10 minutes.
 It’s all pop-punk songs, dodgy hairstyles, and general mid-2000s cringe.
 In a small dose, this wouldn’t be too bad.
 But this same type of stuff is shoehorned in throughout the entire rest of the movie.

-A Warped Tour Mixtape Doesn’t Make a Movie
+A Warped Tour mixtape doesn’t make a movie

 It’s like the filmmakers purchased the rights to an entire pop-punk and alternative rock compilation album from the 2000s and challenged themselves to use each and every song.
 A popular piece of music from that era plays about every 40 seconds and it gets old fast.
-The phrase “extremely try-hard” comes to mind.
-Much like the equally lacklustre three letter bore – Y2K.
-Ick tries to appeal to the rather bizarre wave of nostalgic longing that is so damn popular at the moment.

 It would be somewhat tolerable if the movie was good but it simply isn’t.
 In fact, I am not sure whether Ick works on a single level.
 The comedy element feels pretty outdated with many of the jokes being super predictable and just not that funny.
 The drama stuff and the “is she my daughter” side-plot are pretty tacked on.
 And the characters populating the town are completely underdeveloped and surface deep.